Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/design_docs/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 ``psa_reply()`` in TF-M SPM, TF-M SPM should call TF-M RPC API ``tfm_rpc_client_call_reply()`` to return the value to NSPE via mailbox.
 ``tfm_rpc_client_call_reply()`` invokes reply callbacks to execute specific mailbox reply operations.
-The mailbox reply functions must not trigger context switch inside SVC handler.
+The mailbox reply functions must not trigger a context switch inside SVC handler.

 If an error occurs in the handlers, the TF-M RPC handlers, ``tfm_rpc_psa_call()``, ``tfm_rpc_psa_connect()`` and ``tfm_rpc_psa_close()``, may terminate and return the error, without triggering the target Secure Partition.
-The mailbox implementation should return the error code to NSPE.
+The mailbox implementation shall return the error code to NSPE.

 ***********************************
 Summary of changes to TF-M core/SPM